pluralsight/guides/published/c-c++/functional-style-programming-using-c/article.md

 often expresses a fact in a very simple and intuitive way, which helps to formalize an algorithm or program in very effective way.

-<span> To create a recursive definition of a function, we need to forget
-how it really works.
-We simply need to know if the definition is correct mathematically. </span>
+To create a recursive definition of a function, we need to forget how it really works.
+We simply need to know if the definition is correct mathematically.

 For an easy construction of the definition, here we would like to present a tips.
 We have to remember that the function has one (or more)